 Any time I plan on going to a train show, I survey my train layout to see what I’m missing, then I price those items in advance.
 It keeps me from overpaying for items, and tells me when to jump when I see a bargain.
 Knowing the value of a complete item also helps me price junkers fairly.
 I can look up the cost of replacement parts easily; all I need is a a smartphone with an Internet connection for that.
 If I see an item missing $10 worth of parts and it’s priced at a discount of more than $10, I might go ahead and buy it.

 As tempting as it is to skip the price guides and spend the money on trains instead, in the long run, it’s better to get the guides.
-Otherwise, you end up like two people in an Ebay auction we talked about on the Yahoo Marxtrain group today.
+Otherwise, you end up like two people in an Ebay auction we talked about on the Yahoo Marxtrain group back in February 2013.
 Two people got into a bidding war over a common Marx cattle car, and the “winner” ended up paying $105.
-A fair price on that car would have been $20.
+A fair price on that car would have been $20 and it often sells for less than that.
 There’s a rarer variant of the same car that’s worth $50-$60, but this car wasn’t it.
 All I can assume is that two people misread the description, mistook it for the rarer variation, and then one of them ended up paying twice what the rare variant was worth.

 Both of those bidders would be much happier right now if they’d bought a $13 price guide.
 Both of them would have the car they want, and enough money left in their pockets to buy something else nice.